 Our curriculum reflects a balance of various philosophies and practices.
+It is STEM focused and fosters 21st century skills.
 Each moment of our day offers opportunities to explore, questions to pursue, hypotheses to investigate, and discoveries to celebrate.
 Our curriculum includes the following:

 - An Emergent Curriculum: An emergent curriculum is child originated and teacher framed; meaning that the curiosity of the children directs the process of the learning environment and subsequent child created projects.
 Teachers work as researchers with children, carefully listening to the interests of the children, assisting them in hypothesizing, predicting, experimenting, and creatively expressing their knowledge.

 - Research-Based Practices and Curricula: The Handwriting Without Tears®, Science, St Math, Scratch Jr, and our social and emotional curricula are research based.
 We follow the current theories and best practices in these areas.
 Following our philosophy of balance, we recognize that an emergent curriculum and research based curricula have their strengths, thus teachers utilize them as appropriate.